 Thin – when opposite sides are near.

-There you go: all the shape adjectives you could possibly want (probably).
+There you go: (pretty much) all the shapes in English plus shape adjectives and idioms!

 Now, you’re ready to describe this picture: